lip6/coriolis/README.rst

 Coriolis README
 ===============

-Coriolis is a free database, placement tool and routing tool for VLSI designs.
+Coriolis is a free database, placement tool and routing tool for VLSI design.

 Purpose
 =======

 Coriolis provides several tools to perform the layout of VLSI circuits.
-Its main components are the Hurricane database, the Etesian placer and the Kite router, but other tools can use the Hurricane database and the parsers provided.
+Its main components are the Hurricane database, the Etesian placer and the Katana router, but other tools can use the Hurricane database and the parsers provided.

-The user interface <cgt> is the prefered way to use Coriolis, but all Coriolis tools are Python modules and thus scriptables.
+The user interface <cgt> is the prefered way to use Coriolis, but all Coriolis tools are Python modules and thus scriptable.

 Documentation